Skip to content

 run: {|| ^tail -F /tmp/log.txt | lines }

-Wait for log.running to appear in the monitor, then press Ctrl+C in terminal 1 (where xs serve is running).
+Wait for xs.service.log.active to appear, then press Ctrl+C in terminal 1 (where xs serve is running).

 The monitor shows: